Cascades Volcano Observatory: Monitored volcanoes

 There are other volcanoes in the northern Cascades region that have not been assessed one of these risk levels which warrant monitoring.
 Volcanoes that have not erupted during the Holocene period were not included.
-USGS has noted, though less probable, that it is still possible for volcanoes to erupt on longer intervals than mentioned.
+USGS has noted, though less probable, that it is still possible for volcanoes to erupt at longer intervals than mentioned.
+CVO also does not monitor underwater volcanoes such as Axial Seamount off the coast of Oregon, because underwater volcanoes in the region pose "no threat to people or ocean travel" and "USGS focuses its effort on volcanoes that pose a threat to life and property".